Many people come to the city to enjoy SeaWorld’s exhibits and shows or the world-famous San Diego Zoo, but there is much more to explore around town.

 The Headquarters are right across the street from Seaport Village.
 It is a new plaza with more boutique shops and dining options.
-You can find known places like the Cheese Cake Factory, Starbucks or Sunglass Hut.
-Or discover new places like Gelato Paradiso, Geppetto’s Toys, Lori L. Fine Art Gallery.
+You can find known places like the Cheese Cake Factory, Starbucks, or Sunglass Hut.
+Or discover new places like Gelato Paradiso, Geppetto’s Toys, and Lori L. Fine Art Gallery.

 USS Midway Aircraft Carrier

 The USS Midway was the longest-serving Navy aircraft carrier – active from 1945 to 1992.
-After its long military service, it is now berthed in San Diego harbor and open to the public since 2004.
+After its long military service, it is now berthed in San Diego harbor and opened to the public since 2004.

 Before you even get on this magnificent ship, you will be amazed by its size and design.
 As you approach its berth, you will be wondering how this behemoth could float – let alone carry crew and airplanes.